Aspectize/BootstrapDateTimePicker/README.md

 Add BootstrapDateTimePicker as Shared Application in your application configuration file.
 In your Visual Studio Project, find the file Application.js in the Configuration folder.

-add BootstrapDateTimePicker in the Directories list :
+Add BootstrapDateTimePicker in the Directories list :
 ```javascript
 app.Directories = "BootstrapDateTimePicker";
 ```